Deniz Burnham

-Deniz Melissa Burnham (born October 1, 1985) is a lieutenant in the United States Navy Reserve and NASA astronaut candidate.
+Deniz Melissa Burnham (born October 1, 1985) is a lieutenant in the United States Navy Reserve and NASA astronaut.
+She worked as a drilling engineer based in Wasilla, Alaska before working with NASA.

 Early life and education

-Deniz Burnham was born at Incirlik Air Base in Adana, Turkey to parents Ed and Şahver Burnham.
+Burnham was born at Incirlik Air Base in Adana, Turkey to parents Ed and Şahver Burnham.
 She relocated various times throughout her childhood due to her military family.
-Her Turkish mother had aspired to be a military officer, but women were not allowed to in Turkey at the time.
-She later joined the United States Air Force.
+Her Turkish mother had aspired to be a military officer and she later joined the United States Air Force.

 Eventually, Burnham moved to Fairfield, California, graduating from Vanden High School.
-In 2007, Burnham graduated from the University of California, San Diego with a bachelor's degree in chemical engineering.
-In 2017, she graduated from the University of Southern California with a master's degree in mechanical engineering.
+In 2007, she graduated from the University of California, San Diego with a bachelor's degree in chemical engineering and in 2017, graduated from the University of Southern California with a master's degree in mechanical engineering.
 During her time in graduate school, Burnham served as an intern at the NASA Ames Research Center.

 Career

-For over a decade, Burnham has led offshore oil drilling operations in various locations across the United States and Canada.
+For more than a decade, Burnham led offshore oil drilling operations in various locations across the United States and Canada.
 Burnham currently serves in the United States Navy Reserve as the executive officer of a shipyard operations unit in Alameda, California.

 Astronaut candidacy

 On December 6, 2021, Burnham was revealed to be one of ten candidates selected as part NASA Astronaut Group 23.
+She started her training in January 2022, completed it with fellow astronaut candidates Anil Menon and Marcos Berrios in a ceremony on March 5, 2024.

 Personal life

-Burnham currently lives in Wasilla, Alaska with her fiancé Shaun Little.
+Burnham lived in Wasilla, Alaska with her fiancé Shaun Little while working as a drilling engineer.
 Burnham holds a private pilot license, as well as helicopter and instrument ratings.